 As white women, until we have healed enough of our own pain, so that we can stop projecting our trauma onto other bodies, we are not safe for People of Color.
-How can we emphasize inclusion with safety if the culture we embody is toxic, due in part to our behaviors as white women?
+How can we emphasize belonging with safety if the culture we embody is toxic, due in part to our behaviors as white women?
 How can we be safe for Women of Color when we are not even safe for each other?

-Note to white women of non-European ancestry, mixed race women with both non-white identities and some European ancestry, and Latinx women with white identities—I am not able to speak to your perspective because that is not my lived experience or identity.
+Note to white women of non-European ancestry, mixed race women with both non-white identities and some European ancestry, Latinx, Asian, and indigenous women with white identities—I am not able to speak to your perspective because that is not my lived experience or identity.
 I also recognize that your voices need to be heard as a part of this broader conversation.
 I see you and I am listening.
 If anyone reading would like to share your perspective on the EmpowR Voice Blog, please be in touch.

 Note to Women of Color—I recognize that you are deeply in need of your own healing spaces with Women of Color and the many layers of trauma within Black and Brown communities.
 May more white women taking responsibility for their behavior begin to alleviate your burdens and shift the dynamics of emotional labor so your energies can be more deeply centered in healing and meeting your needs as are determined by you.